Language-Research-Technology/ldaca-website/content/news/posts/2024-OR-Crate-O/index.md

 Crate-O RO-Crate Editor Mode Files are editor configurations that implement RO-Crate Metadata Profiles.

-The configuration files are intended to form the basis of a an approach for describing RO-Crate editor behaviour can be used for RO-Crate validation.
+The configuration files are intended to form the basis of an approach for describing RO-Crate editor behaviour and can be used for RO-Crate validation.

-Initial versions of this work were based on the Describo Profiles (which vary between versions of Describo) used to configure the Describo family of RO-Crate editing tools - currently maintained by Marco La Rosa.
+Initial versions of this work were based on the Describo Profiles (which vary between versions of Describo) used to configure the Describo family of RO-Crate editing tools, currently maintained by Marco La Rosa.